ProjectInitiative/apmc/README.md

 ### Built-in Server Commands

-Pre-built CMDs have been built in:
+CMDs that are built in:
   * `start-server`
   * `stop-server`
   * `restart-server`